FelixKrueger/TrimGalore/Docs/Trim_Galore_User_Guide.md

 `--illumina`

-- Adapter sequence to be trimmed is the first 13bp of the Illumina universal adapter `GATCGGAAGAGC` instead of the default auto-detection of adapter sequence.
+- Adapter sequence to be trimmed is the first 13bp of the Illumina universal adapter `AGATCGGAAGAGC` instead of the default auto-detection of adapter sequence.

 `--nextera`